U77w41/Twitter-boycottbollywood-trend-analysis/README.md

 pip install -r requirements.txt
 ```

+### create templete.py to create requirwed folders inside the directory

 ## Steps:
 ### 1. At first we scrap tweets from twitter using the snscrape library